 Official campsites are only open between June and some point in September – though you’re welcome to use them out of season if you can live without their facilities (just shower at the nearest pool).
-They vary from no-frills affairs with level ground, a toilet and cold running water to those sporting windbreaks, hot showers (always 350–500kr extra), laundry and sheltered kitchen areas.
-Electricity for motorhomes costs 500kr a night.
+They vary from no-frills affairs with level ground, a toilet and cold running water to those sporting windbreaks, hot showers (always 500kr extra), laundry and sheltered kitchen areas.
+Electricity for motorhomes costs 600kr a night.
 On-site shops or cafés are unusual, so stock up in advance.
 Campsites in the Interior are very barely furnished, usually with just a pit toilet.

 If you’re doing extensive hiking or cycling there will be times that you’ll have to camp in the wild.
 The main challenge here is to find a flat, rock-free space to pitch a tent.
-Where feasible, always seek permission for this at the nearest farmhouse before setting up; farmers don’t usually mind – and often direct you to a good site – but may need to keep you away from pregnant stock or the like.
+Where feasible, always seek permission for this at the nearest farmhouse before setting up; farmers often don’t mind – and might direct you to a good site – but may need to keep you away from pregnant stock or the like.

 As for food, never buy purpose-made freeze-dried stuff from Reykajvík’s specialist camping stores – most brands are expensive and barely palatable even when you’re too exhausted to care after a hard day’s hike.
 Normal boil/microwave-in-the-bag meals from the nearest supermarket are far cheaper and can’t taste any worse.

 At popular hiking areas and throughout interior Iceland you’ll encounter mountain huts, which are maintained by Iceland’s hiking organizations.
-These can be lavish, multistorey lodges with kitchen areas and dormitories overseen by wardens, or very basic wooden bunkhouses that simply offer a dry retreat from the weather, and cost 3500–5500kr accordingly.
+These can be lavish, multistorey lodges with kitchen areas and dormitories overseen by wardens, or very basic wooden bunkhouses that simply offer a dry retreat from the weather, and cost 3500–7000kr accordingly.
 You’ll always have to supply bedding and food and should book well in advance through the relevant organization, particularly at popular sites such as Þórsmörk and Landmannalaugar.
 If you haven’t booked – or can’t produce a receipt to prove it – you may get in if there’s room, but otherwise you’ll have to pitch a tent; wardens are very strict about this, so if you don’t have a tent to fall back on, you might find yourself having to hike to the next available hut late in the day.